SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - It's great to be speaking here at TechFest
 - This is my first in-person conference since 2019
-- It feels great to be back in the same room as other people... real humans!
+- It feels great to be back in the same room as other people!
 - This is _The Next Generation of Front-End Architecture_
-- And before I being, I feel like I need to apologize
+- But before I being, I feel like I need to apologize
 - When I came up with the title of this talk...
   - The connection to the Star Trek series didn't occur to me
 - So if you came here for a Star-Trek-themed talk, I'm sorry to disappoint you